-Members enrolled in the BadgerCare Plus Basic Plan who are diagnosed with cancer, excluding non-melanoma skin cancers, may bypass the waitlist and apply for the BadgerCare Plus Core Plan.
-The diagnosis of cancer may be a new diagnosis since the member was enrolled in the Basic Plan or it may be a pre-existing condition.
+The diagnosis may be a new diagnosis since the member was enrolled in the Basic Plan or it may be a pre-existing condition.

-Application Process for Basic Plan Members with Cancer
+Application Process for Basic Plan Members with Certain Diagnoses

-To enroll a Basic Plan member diagnosed with cancer in the Core Plan, a physician or osteopath who has diagnosed the member with cancer is required to complete the Core Plan Waitlist - Medical Bypass Determination form.
-The provider is required to indicate a description of the type of cancer on the form.
+To enroll a Basic Plan member diagnosed with cancer, hypertension and high cholesterol combined, atherosclerosis, heart failure or heart disease in the Core Plan, the provider who has diagnosed the member is required to complete the Core Plan Waitlist - Medical Bypass Determination form.
+The provider is required to indicate a description of the diagnoses on the form.